Information Is Free. Wisdom Isn't.

 — Martin Lanik

 What I’m really searching for is wisdom.
-I want to know how and when to apply information in any given circumstance.
+I want to know how and when to apply information.
 To do this, I must first gather the information and then step into experience.
 But I must also be willing to fail.
 Wisdom is hard to find.
-But it is hidden in the union of knowledge and experience and in the ebb and flow of failure and success.
-I can nestle in the false confidence of the wealth of knowledge I’ve collected, but unless I step into the tension of that union, my fear of failure won’t give me the wisdom I lack.
+But it’s hidden in the gap of knowledge and experience and in the ebb and flow of failure and success.
+Unless I step into the tension of that gap, my fear of failure will never give me the wisdom I lack.

 Previous